 This wild corner of the Amazon is much easier to visit than most people realize.
-It only takes a short flight from Lima or a much quicker flight from Cuzco to land in Puerto Maldonado, the gateway to the rainforests of Tambopata.
+It only takes a short flight from Lima - almost 2 hours - or a much quicker flight from Cuzco - just 30 minutes - to land in Puerto Maldonado, the gateway to the rainforests of Tambopata.
 Upon arrival, you are met at the airport by your personal guide and transferred to your jungle lodge.

 Guests (including folks who go their own way) who stay at Posada Amazonas or Refugio Amazonas Lodge can take guided hikes through wild, mature rainforest, watch for monkeys and birds from canopy towers, and take part in other activities recommended by their personal guide.
 But also, these rainforest lodges make your travel unique since each of them is alive for a purpose.

-Head further upriver to the Tambopata Research Center, the only lodge inside the National Reserve of Tambopata, fronting the Bahuaja Sonene National Park.
+Head further upriver is located the Tambopata Research Center, the only lodge inside the National Reserve of Tambopata, fronting the Bahuaja Sonene National Park.
 Here you can access one of the wildest parts of the Amazon, even if you do the trip on your own.
 As with the other Rainforest Expeditions lodges, a personal guide will take you on trails through wild Amazonian rainforest in search of wildlife, bring you to an incredible macaw clay lick, and make sure that you have an unforgettable and safe Amazonian experience even if it happens to be your first trip abroad.

-Solo travel to Amazonia isn't just possible — as long as you go with an experienced operator like Rainforest Expeditions, it's downright easy.
-We have helped thousands of solo travelers experience our jungle lodges in the wild Amazon, contact us to see how we can help you achieve the trip of a lifetime!
+Solo travel to Amazon isn't just possible — as long as you go with an experienced operator like Rainforest Expeditions, it's downright easy.
+They have helped thousands of solo travelers experience their jungle lodges in the wild Amazon, contact them to see how they can help you achieve the trip of a lifetime!